Immigrant paradox in the United States: Conflicting evidence

 There is some doubt among scholars as to whether or not the phenomenon actually exists, with some findings conflicting with the body of research on immigrant outcomes.
 For example, among Asian Americans, limited English proficiency was consistently associated with worse physical and mental health outcomes.
 In addition to language proficiency, age at time of immigration is also an important factor, with older first-generation Mexican American youth more likely to drop out of school than their US-born and younger, first-generation counterparts.
 In further support of this conclusion, data from the CPS shows that immigrating as a teenager is associated with completing less schooling than immigrating before or after adolescence.
 CPS data also shows that second-generation immigrants completed more schooling than both foreign-born immigrants and non-immigrant US-born individuals.

 In international research on the phenomenon, Europe's SHARE data demonstrated no evidence of a paradox, with immigrants having poorer health outcomes than native Europeans.
 A study in Canada found that recent and non-European immigrant women were more predisposed to developing postpartum depression than non-immigrant Canadians.

+Immigrants from North Africa and the Middle East, on average, have higher levels of education and are more likely to be proficient in English and to be naturalized.
+Their industries tend to be more similar to those of workers born in the United States than to those from other countries, with relatively higher shares of workers in management, business, science, and the arts.
+Yet North African and Middle Eastern immigrants are more likely to live in poverty than other immigrants from other countries.
+They are also more likely to obtain legal permanent residence in the United States, through humanitarian protection or the diversity visa lottery, than other immigrants.